SAP-samples/teched2022-DA280/exercises/1_DataMarketplace/README.md

   - Measures: "Amount"
   - Attribues: All remaining columns

 Note: The OData API for SAP Data Warehouse Cloud only provides access to DWC artefacts which are exposed for consumption.
-This is why it is important to enable this field.
+This is why it is important to enable the field Expose for Consumption.

 <br>![](/exercises/1_DataMarketplace/images/07-ADS.png)